slack0/sumspeech/README.md

 words associated with a topic can again be obtained by sorting the topic-vocabulary vector in descending order.

-Consider the transcript of a speech given by Obama at the 113th Convention of the Veterans of Foreign Wars.
+Consider the transcript of a speech given by Obama at a veterans convention.

 ```
+Speech to the 113th Convention of the Veterans of Foreign Wars

 Commander DeNoyer, thank you for your introduction, and your service in
 Vietnam and on behalf of America's veterans.
 I want to thank your
 executive director, Bob Wallace; your next commander, who I look forward